Fukushima Daini Nuclear Power Plant: 2011 earthquake and tsunami

 The March 11, 2011 Tōhoku earthquake resulted in maximum horizontal ground accelerations of 0.21 g (2.10 m/s2) to 0.28 (2.77 m/s2) at the plant site, which is well below the design basis.

 The design basis accident for an earthquake was between 0.42 g (4.15 m/s2) and 0.52 g (5.12 m/s2) and for a tsunami was 5.2 m.

-All four units were automatically shut down immediately after the earthquake, and the diesel engines were started to power the reactor cooling.
+All four units were automatically shut down (scram) immediately after the earthquake, and the diesel engines were started to power the reactor cooling.

 A worker died of injuries from the earthquake when he was trapped in the crane operating console of the exhaust stack.

 The tsunami that followed the earthquake and inundated the plant was initially estimated by TEPCO to be 14 meters high, which would have been more than twice the designed height.

 Other sources give the tsunami height at Fukushima Daini plant at 9-meter-high, while the Fukushima Daiichi plant was hit by a 13-meter-high tsunami.

 The tsunami caused the plant's seawater pumps, used to cool reactors, to fail.

 Of the plant's four reactors, three were in danger of meltdown.

 One external high-voltage power line still functioned, allowing plant staff in the central control room to monitor data on internal reactor temperatures and water levels.

 2,000 employees of the plant worked to stabilize the reactors.

-Some employees connected over 9 kilometers of cabling using 200-meter sections of cable, each weighing more than a ton from their Rad Waste Building to other locations onsite.
+Some employees connected over 9 kilometers of cabling using 200-meter sections of cable, each weighing more than a ton, from their Rad Waste Building to other locations onsite.

 The steam-powered reactor core isolation cooling system (RCIC) in all 4 units was activated and ran as needed to maintain water level.

 At the same time, operators utilized the safety relief valve systems to keep the reactor pressures from getting too high by dumping the heat to the suppression pools.

 In unit 3, one seawater pump remained operational and the residual heat removal system (RHR) was started to cool the suppression pool and later brought the reactor to cold shutdown on March 12.